Dean’s Office: Qatar Pavilion 218 - (504) 520-7500 - https://www.xula.edu/collegeofpharmacy

 Program Office: College of Pharmacy Annex 425 - (504) 520-7435

-The M.S. in Pharmaceutical Sciences program is designed to incorporate laboratory experiences that include skills needed in modern drug discovery and laboratory science.
+The M.S. in Pharmaceutical Sciences program is designed to incorporate key biochemical and pharmacological principles with laboratory experiences that include skills needed in modern drug discovery and laboratory science.
 Importantly, the students will be expected to develop competency in the interpretation of experimental results from scientific literature as well as from primary data.
-The graduate should have an advanced level of comfort in the laboratory setting and should be competitive for jobs in the industrial and academic setting.
-We expect that this will translate into a significant competitive advantage for our students entering pharmacy, medical, dental, and Ph.D. programs.
+The graduate should have an advanced level of comfort in the laboratory setting and should be competitive for jobs in the industrial and academic environments.
+We expect that this will translate into a significant competitive advantage for our graduates entering pharmacy, medical, dental, and Ph.D. programs.
 Additionally, the program will emphasize critical thinking for laboratory and clinical applications, beyond that which is typically available during bachelor levels training.

 The M.S. in Pharmaceutical Sciences is a 30 credit hour, two-year program that consists of 12 hours of core courses, 6 hours of thesis research, and 12 hours of pharmaceutical science elective courses.
 The goals of the program are to:

 - Equip students with a fundamental understanding of the pharmacological and physiochemical properties of drug preparations and host factors, and the subsequent impact on pharmacodynamic, pharmacokinetic, and toxicologic of drug actions in humans; and

 - Develop students’ critical reasoning skills as it applies to experimental, scientific, ethical, or regulatory concerns in the context of drug discovery research.